w4560000/PostSharp.Documentation/conceptual/CustomPatterns/Constraints/Tutorials/control-visibility.md

 > [!NOTE]
 > `AR0102` is the identifier of the warning emitted by <xref:PostSharp.Constraints.ComponentInternalAttribute>.
 To ignore warnings emitted by `Internal`, use the identifier `AR0104`.
-You may wonder where these identifiers come from. <xref:PostSharp.IgnoreWarningAttribute> actually works with any PostSharp warning and not just this one.
+You may wonder where these identifiers come from. <xref:PostSharp.Extensibility.SuppressWarningAttribute> actually works with any PostSharp warning and not just this one.
 Any build error, whether from MSBuild, C# or PostSharp, has an identifier.
 To see error identifiers in Visual Studio, open the View menu and click on the Output item, select "Show output from: Build".
 You will see warnings including their identifiers.

-If you wanted to allow access in an entire class you could add the <xref:PostSharp.IgnoreWarningAttribute> attribute at the class level.
+If you wanted to allow access in an entire class you could add the <xref:PostSharp.Extensibility.SuppressWarningAttribute> attribute at the class level.
 Any access to the constrained component within the class would have its warning suppressed.

 ```csharp
 [IgnoreWarning("AR0102")]